ijlyttle/deno-misc/README.md

 This is a collection of Deno "stuff", a sandbox if you will.

-It's me trying to mrotivate myself to learn this, hopefilly properly.
+It's me trying to motivate myself to learn this, hopefilly properly.